 Why we picked the Logitech Combo Touch:

-The Logitech Combo Touch is a solid pick if you want a functional, protective iPad keyboard case.
-The thick and durable construction includes a substantial rubber bumper on all sides of device, as well as a thick layer of padding.
+Theis a solid pick if you want a functional, protective iPad keyboard case.
+The thick and durable construction includes a substantial rubber bumper on all sides of the device, as well as a thick layer of padding.
 It’s hard to imagine breaking your iPad with this case installed.

-Owners of the iPad and iPad Air can’t get a version of Apple’s Magic Keyboard for their tablets, but the Combo Touch does make up for it.
+It doesn’t have the sleek design of Apple’s Magic Keyboard, but the Combo Touch does make up for it with other features.
 Keys have reasonable travel and a spacious layout making maximum use of the space available.
 The touchpad is larger than you might expect — as larger as some 13-inch PCs — and feels responsive.

-So far, so good, and at $150 its a good value.
+So far, so good, and at $150 it’s a good value.
 What’s the catch?
-Well, the Logitech Combo Touch is bulky by every measure, on all sides.
+Well, theis bulky by every measure, on all sides.
 The iPad is still easy to carry with the Combo Touch attached (maybe even easier, because of its texture exterior surface) but the added heft will be noticeable while using the iPad as a tablet.